 Our organisation is thinking of recruiting healthcare professionals internationally for the first time.
 Can you advise us on the best way to do this, and which countries we should target?

 You can read lots of tips and guidance in our international recruitment section.
 In terms of deciding which country to recruit from, one of the key decisions will be whether to look inside the EEA or further afield.
 The only firm guidance we can give is that employers must not actively target their recruitment activities at developing countries.

 What are the visa rules when recruiting healthcare professionals from within the European Union?

 Individuals from most EEA countries and Switzerland are not subject to worker restrictions in the UK, as they are covered by the European principles of free movement.
-There is an exception for Croatian nationals who are subject to worker authorisation requirements.
-This exception will expire on 30 June 2018 and Croatian citizens right to work will fall in line with other EU citizens.

 Employers should always obtain evidence of an individual’s status as an EEA national during the recruitment process, in line with the NHS Employment check requirements.
 Also be mindful that professional registration requirements for EEA nationals wishing to work in the UK do vary between different healthcare professions, make sure to check with the relevant regulatory body to ensure the correct process is followed.